zeissloff/Week-3-project---Tokenized-Vote-/README.md

 ### Prerequisites for the Project:

-Environment Configuration: Create a .env file and add your Alchemy API key and Private key.
+Environment Configuration: create a .env file and add your Alchemy API key and Private key.

-Compilation: Be able to "run npx hardhat compile" to compile the MyToken.sol contract and the TestMyToken.ts script.
+Compilation: be able to "run npx hardhat compile" to compile the MyToken.sol contract and the TestMyToken.ts script.

-Network Configuration: Use the Sepolia Testnet for deployment and testing.
+Network configuration: Use the Sepolia Testnet for deployment and testing.

 # Deployment of the contract and minting token :
 + GiveTokens.ts